Residential Trash & Recycling

 - Review these recycling instructions (also available in Spanish) for a complete list of acceptable and not acceptable curbside recyclables and recycling best practice tips.
 As a friendly reminder, if you are a Bruin Waste customer you no longer have to separate your paper products from all other items.
 In other words, all recyclables can be comingled making recycling easier.
 Waste Management customers need to separate paper products from all other items.

-- Visit our Trash & Recycling FAQ Web page.
+- Visit our Trash & Recycling FAQ section below

 - We don’t offer a compost pick-up option, but learn how to compost at home using these tips.